-- 1 Is There Sunlight in Winter Helsinki?
+- Is There Sunlight in Winter Helsinki?

-- 2 What to Pack for Helsinki in Winter?
+- What to Pack for Helsinki in Winter?

-- 3 Go Ice Skating
+- Go Ice Skating

-- 4 Relax in a Hot Sauna
+- Relax in a Hot Sauna

-- 5 Warm Up in a Free Museum
+- Warm Up in a Free Museum

-- 6 Go Indoor Free Flying!
+- Try Indoor Free Flying

-- 7 Visit Helsinki Indoor Gardens
+- Visit Helsinki Winter Gardens

-- 8 Linger in Cozy Restaurants
+- Linger in Cozy Market Halls and Restaurants

 - Do Extra-Ordinary Shopping

-- 10 Warm Up in a Library
+- Warm Up in a Library

 Is There Sunlight in Winter Helsinki?

 Well, yes.
-But, the sun doesn’t come up until late and when it does, it’s only there to set early.
+But, the sun doesn’t come up until late, and when it does, it’s only there to set early.

 The rest of the day is either twilight zone or pitch black.
 But don’t worry, the blue in-between moments and darkness definitely have their charm.

-The glittering lights of Helsinki.
+The glittering lights of Helsinki by day.

 What to Pack for Helsinki in Winter?

-The Essentials for a Helsinki Winter Holiday
+Best Clothes for a Helsinki Winter Vacation

 I just love my winter shoes by Merrell (check similar here).
-They are warm, waterproof and have a special Vibram-sole which works even in the worst weather conditions, like walking on slushy ice.
+They are warm, waterproof, and have a special Vibram-sole, which works even in the worst weather conditions, like walking on slushy ice.
 That makes this slip-resistant shoe perfect for those warmer winter temperatures here in Finland!

 Beanie.
 You’ll definitely need a reliable beanie in Finland.
 Stay away from anything that says 100% acrylic without a proper lining.
-The best beanies are cuffed wool-blend or fleece lined beanies.
+The best beanies are cuffed wool-blend or fleece-lined beanies.
 Personally, I love my beanie with a pompom on top.
 If you are allergic to wool, a fleece-lined synthetic or cotton beanie is a great option and warm enough.

 Scarf.
 Nobody does a chunky scarf better than Acne Studios.
 The color palette and quality of their Canada scarf makes me cry happy tears.
-Do you know how some scarfs leave you covered with threads?!
+Do you know how some scarves leave you covered with threads?!
 These don’t.